 Manta ray swimming gracefully in dark ocean.

-Kihaa Resort has the prime spot – you can literally see Hanifaru Bay from the resort.
+Kihaa Resort has the prime spot to snorkel with mantas – you can literally see Hanifaru Bay from the resort.
 During our stay, they only had two trips scheduled to the bay, so we booked both in advance.
 The system is pretty relaxed: trips leave in the afternoon, but there’s no set time.
 You basically hang around and wait for a WhatsApp message, which comes through once there’s a confirmed manta sighting.
 With spotty Wi-Fi around the island, we spent most of our time under the trees, waiting for the call.

 Manta ray swimming gracefully in dark ocean.